 Does the Galaxy Note 20 Ultra battery get you through a full day?
 Absolutely.
 With the screen set to 120Hz, the Note 20 Ultra easily powered from morning to bedtime with just a bit of spare charge left.
 The Note 10 Plus’ battery lasted a bit longer, though not by much.
 Suffice it to say, you’ll see about seven hours of screen-on time with the Note 20 Ultra, if not more.
 That puts it in the middle of the battery pack.

 It’s a different story if you set the refresh rate to 60Hz.
 Then you’re looking at close to 1.5 days of battery life at least, with screen-on time reaching eight hours.

 These results are far from the best we've seen in our battery test, and that gives us pause.

 Our battery torture test delivered some interesting results.
-With the screen set to the adaptive 120Hz, it lasted just 3 hours 52 minutes.
-With the screen set to 60Hz it lasted 4 hours and 1 minute.
+With the screen set to the adaptive 120Hz, it lasted just three hours 52 minutes.
+With the screen set to 60Hz it lasted four hours and one minute.
 That’s a minuscule difference based on the screen refresh rate alone (~5%) and goes to show you that the variable rate is actually doing its job.
 However, these results are far from the best we’ve seen in our battery test, and that gives us pause.
 These times are lower by two hours, or about 33%, when compared to the S20 Ultra or LG V60.
 The Snapdragon 865 Plus could be burning a hole in the battery here.